2024-10-01

 Tips for Enjoying Madrid's Nightlife

-• Safety: Madrid is generally a safe city, but it's always a good idea to keep an eye on your belongings in crowded areas.
+- Safety: Madrid is usually a safe city.
+However, it's smart to watch your belongings in crowded places.

-• Tipping: It’s not mandatory, but a 5-10% tip is appreciated in bars and restaurants.
+- Tipping isn’t mandatory, but customers appreciate a 5-10% tip in bars and restaurants.